The Owl Service (TV series): Broadcast and reception

 During a test screening of episode one prior to broadcast, the concern was raised by Granada that the story was difficult to follow, so recap sequences were added to the start of each episode which explained the story so far.
 On original broadcast, due to a technicians' strike, the series was transmitted in black and white.

-Many contemporary reviews were complimentary about the production although some expressed the concern that it was not suitable for younger viewers.
+Many contemporary reviews were complimentary about the production, although some expressed the concern that it was not suitable for younger viewers.
 The Observer said that it was "far more than an ordinary children's story" and made comment on "the adult passions working themselves out in the three adolescents".
 In 1970, ITV nominated the series for the Prix Jeunesse – the leading award for children's films.
-The series failed to succeed as Plummer later explained: "the jury in Munich found it 'deeply disturbing' and questioned whether it was not indeed reprehensible to offer such material to young people".
+The series failed to succeed, as Plummer later explained: "the jury in Munich found it 'deeply disturbing' and questioned whether it was not indeed reprehensible to offer such material to young people".
 Owing to this the series proved difficult to sell to overseas companies.
-During the 1980s however, many did purchase the series and it was screened for the first time in countries such as Spain and Ireland.
+During the 1980s, however, many did purchase the series, and it was screened for the first time in countries such as Spain and Ireland.
 Still, some cuts were made to the episodes (such as Gwyn's "Dirty-minded bitch" line and Alison's scream in the final episode) although perhaps the most striking scene – a sequence from episode 3 depicting Gwyn's struggle with Alison in what appears to be a simulation of rape – remained intact.
-More recently, reviewer Kim Newman said "It's unthinkable that something as complex, ambiguous, difficult and strange as The Owl Service could be broadcast on British television in a prime time slot these days - let alone on ITV1 as a children's programme", comparing elements of the series to experimental directors such as Alain Resnais or Chris Marker and concluding it as a "classic".
-Today, The Owl Service is considered by many to be a landmark in children's drama and has been hailed as a classic production and daring in its presentation.
+More recently, reviewer Kim Newman said "It's unthinkable that something as complex, ambiguous, difficult and strange as The Owl Service could be broadcast on British television in a prime time slot these days - let alone on ITV1 as a children's programme".
+He compared elements of the series to experimental directors such as Alain Resnais or Chris Marker and concluding it was a "classic".
+Today, The Owl Service is considered by many to be a landmark in children's drama, and it has been hailed as a classic production, and daring in its presentation.

 The serial was repeated in 1978.
 This resulted in Granada placing an end cap with a copyright date of 1978 which might have confused viewers who didn't realise it was actually produced nine years earlier.
 According to the TV Times, this repeat was a tribute to cameraman David Wood who had died a few months earlier.
 No reference was made to the murder of Michael Holden (who had been killed in an unprovoked pub attack the previous year).
 A further repeat took place on Channel 4 in 1987.
 Despite its success, The Owl Service was never issued on VHS, but was released on DVD in April 2008, and on Blu-ray, remastered in HD, in October 2022.

 An audio dramatisation of The Owl Service was produced and transmitted by BBC Radio 4 in 2000.